6 Project Management Tips for Independent Contractors

 3. Start with a Project Kickoff Meeting

-A kickoff meeting is your opportunity to establish roles, responsibility, and workflow.
+A kickoff meeting is your opportunity to establish roles, responsibilities, and workflow.
 Use this meeting to clearly communicate the scope and verify that the project plan tracks with objectives.
 You can also establish KPIs and reporting preferences.
 Be sure to schedule a follow-up meeting to ensure everyone remains on track with project development tasks.

 4. Set Up a System for Tracking

 Clients may have their own project management tools, but it is important to ensure you have a coordinated system on your end as well.
 Make sure that everyone has access to the same information, and that your work and the goals of the organization remain aligned.
 There are a number of project collaboration tools that you may find helpful such as Google Drive, Basecamp, Monday, or Asana.
-Many of these systems are free to use or offer a free trial; test a few to find the best fit.
+Many of these systems are free to use or offer a free trial.
+Test a few to find the best fit.

 5. Communicate with Your Client